 The Old Stone House also celebrates “Battle Week” with numerous events and activities both at the museum and across Brooklyn.
-On Sunday there will be a Maryland 400 Remembrance Ceremony, and next Wednesday you can tag along for a canoe trip on the famous escape route.
+On Saturday there will be a Battle of Brooklyn Neighborhood Walk.
 For the full list of happenings, check here.

 - Morningside Heights: From Revolutionary Battle to Columbia University Campus

 - Top 10 secrets of the Brooklyn Bridge